josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 * `blog/some-post.svelte` becomes `/blog/some-post`

-### Setting up our site's routes
+### Setting up our site's pages

 Next, just to get some pages on our site, let's create `about.svelte` and `contact.svelte` files inside of `src/routes`.
 (We can always delete or modify them later.)
-We'll also create a `blog` folder with an `index.svelte` inside of it.
+We'll also create a `blog` folder, with an `index.svelte` inside.

 Inside each of those files, we can just toss a quick heading, and maybe some text, just so we can see a little content.